opendocsg/slw-judgments-backfill/2010_SGHC_124/report.md

 from the time the deceased would have completed her High School education in 2010 and have started playing badminton professionally.

 38     Counsel for the defendant submitted that a uniform multiplier of 10 years be applied for all the dependents.
-The defendants’ proposal is incorrect in principle because it failed to consider the differences in the relationship between the dependents and the deceased, and the circumstances of each dependent – see _Ling Kee Ling and another v Leow Leng Siong and others_ [1994] 3 SLR(R) 395 at [8].
+The defendants’ proposal is incorrect in principle because it failed to consider the differences in the relationship between the dependents and the deceased, and the circumstances of each dependent – see _Ling Kee Ling and another v Leow Leng Siong and others_ <span class="citation">[1994] 3 SLR(R) 395</span> at [8].
 A person like the deceased may support a brother until he is able to support himself, but she may support her parents during their lifetimes or for so long as she is able to do that.

 39     The deceased’s father was working as a construction worker after his small business in kitchen sinks failed.
 Her mother had worked as a kitchen assistant, but could not continue after her daughter’s death, and her brother was schooling.